Laker Turf Stadium kick-off ceremony

-This program is open to individuals with earned Associate degrees in Broadcasting, Radio/TV, Mass Communications, Media Studies, or similar programs at accredited colleges or universities.
-It is presumed that most if not all lower division courses required of all students majoring in Broadcasting and Mass Communication at SUNY Oswego have been completed successfully while earning the Associate degree.
-If so, it is possible that all upper division courses required in the major can be taken from broadcasting faculty completely online.
+This program is open to individuals who have earned an associate degree in broadcasting, radio/TV, mass communications, media studies, or similar programs at accredited colleges or universities.
+Most, if not all, lower division required courses should have been completed while earning the associate degree -- if so, it is possible to take all the required upper-division courses from broadcasting faculty online.

-This program, including all electives and other required courses outside the major, can be taken online, either from SUNY Oswego, or other SUNY campuses through the SUNY Learning Network (SLN) http://sln.suny.edu
+This program, including all electives and other required courses outside the major, can be taken online, either from SUNY Oswego or other SUNY campuses through the SUNY Learning Network.

 No Associate Degree?

-You will need to first complete certain classroom and lab-based coursework at the Oswego campus or another accredited college or university offering appropriate courses/facilities.
-Please keep in mind the SUNY Oswego online program is designed to meet the needs of students who have already completed their lower division requirements in programs that are probably quite similar to the Oswego Broadcasting and Mass Communication major.
+Without an associate degree, you will need to first complete certain classroom and lab-based coursework at the Oswego campus or another accredited college or university offering appropriate courses and facilities.
+Our online program is designed for students who have already completed their lower division requirements in programs similar to Oswego's broadcasting and mass communication major.

-Although it may be possible to complete this program in two years of full-time study, the Online Broadcasting major has been designed for and is intended as a part-time degree program (6 credit hoours per term).
-Obviously, the amount of time to completion will vary from individual to individual.
+Although it may be possible to complete this program in two years of full-time study, we have designed and intended the online broadcasting major as a part-time degree program (6 credit hours per term).
+Time to completion will vary from individual to individual.